 The Board of Directors may appoint Non-Voting Directors of the Association to take on specific duties necessary for the functioning of the Association.

 Non-Voting Directors may attend meetings of the Board of Directors and provide written and verbal reports as required in support of the work of the Association and Board of Directors.
 Non-Voting Directors will not vote at Board meetings, but may vote as members of the Association at meetings of the members.

+Non-voting Directors of the Association include:

+Director Development (reporting into the Director Coaching & Player Development)

+Coaching Commissioner (reporting into the Director Coaching & Player Development)

 Article IX.
 Procedure for Election of the Board of Directors